 In video games, this can manifest as a puzzle — the player will be stuck in a loop until they figure out how to escape it.
 In fact, a common setting in video games with fixed top-down views is to have a room with four entryways, where taking the south exit always leads back to the exit, and going through the north, east and western doors in the correct sequence is the key to going through the maze.

 Compare with the more mundane Going in Circles.
 Related to, and often overlaps with, Bizarrchitecture, Alien Geometries and Mobile Maze, but doesn't always; this can also be a small-scale Eldritch Location.
-May take the form of an Endless Corridor or Absurdly Long Stairway.
+May take the form of an Endless Corridor or Absurdly Long Stairway; and likewise, any use of Scooby-Dooby Doors is an example of this.
 When done in a visual medium, Seamless Scenery is often used to pull off the effect.
 See also Wrap Around, for when the very edges of a screen are connected, and the Wraparound Background, for when animated backgrounds are repeated for the sake of a budget.
+Finally, contrast with Non Sequitur Environment, where the weird part is that the environment is changing.

 - One chapter of Flying Witch has a shopping street being replicated endlessly.
 Turns out it's caused by a magical creature and Makoto's job is to capture it.